Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 For the upcoming experiments I needed models which supported vision, reasoning and tool use.

-I did a quick run of experiments against the top models available in LM Studio and it became pretty obvious that the best vision model my machine could support was [Gemma 3 27B](https://lmstudio.ai/models/google/gemma-3-27b).
+I did a quick run of experiments against the top vision models available in LM Studio and found the best results with [Gemma 3 27B](https://lmstudio.ai/models/google/gemma-3-27b).

 Gemma 3 was also great at reasoning and ok with tool use, however I also had strong results for these use cases with [Qwen3 32B](https://lmstudio.ai/models/qwen/qwen3-32b).